Ike Nwankwo: Professional career

 Nwankwo began his professional career in Venezuela with the Cocodrilos de Caracas.
-After a very successful stint where he was the league MVP he then moved to Puerto Rico where he was an MVP candidate in Puerto Rico, with Quebradillas Pirates of the Baloncesto Superior Nacional (BSN) from 1998-1999.
+After a very successful stint where he was the league MVP he then moved to Puerto Rico where he was an MVP candidate in Puerto Rico, with Quebradillas Pirates of the Baloncesto Superior Nacional (BSN) from 1998 to 1999.
 In 1998 Nwankwo also played his first season in Turkey where he would play for the next two seasons.
 He played with Tuborg where he led the league in rebounds at 10.
 1 per game.
 He returned to Tuborg the following year until a knee injury cut his season short.
 He then signed in Poland with Prokom Trefl Sopot.
 Nwankwo signed with the Miami Heat of the NBA in 2000, the following year he signed with the Houston Rockets.
-From 2001-2003, Nwankwo played for several European clubs including MBC Dynamo Moscow of the Russian Superleague.
+From 2001 to 2003, Nwankwo played for several European clubs including MBC Dynamo Moscow of the Russian Superleague.
 In 2003 Nwankwo joined the Huntsville Flight (now Albuquerque Thunderbirds) of the National Basketball Development League.
 2004 saw Nwankwo return to Turkey, where he played with Darüşşafaka S.K. of the Turkish Basketball League (TBL).
 Since 2005, Nwankwo has played in the Portuguese Basketball League (LCB) (2005 with CAB Madeira and since 2006 with CA Queluz.

 NBA teams

-Nwankwo signed to play with an NBA squad every year from 2000-2004 except 2003, with the Miami Heat (2000), Houston Rockets (2001), Cleveland Cavaliers (2002) and the Los Angeles Lakers (2004) seasons.
+Nwankwo signed to play with an NBA squad every year from 2000 to 2004 except 2003, with the Miami Heat (2000), Houston Rockets (2001), Cleveland Cavaliers (2002) and the Los Angeles Lakers (2004) seasons.